aarong416/YAOS/README.md

 make install
 ```

-The above process will take about 2 - 3 minutes
+The above process will take about 2 - 3 minutes.

 ### Building GCC